sobstel/sobstel.github.com/hydropuzzle/walkthrough.md

 ---------

 1. Google for [letum myth](https://www.google.com/search?q=letum+myth).
 Pay attention to the name of the Roman deity.
-2. Decode blinking dots one by one (they're out of sync, starting at different times).
+2. Decode blinking dots one by one.
 3. Solution: <span class="spoiler">psswrd</span>

 CHAPTER 6